Hugoberry/duckdb-pbix-extension/README.md

 ```sql
 SET custom_extension_repository='https://duckdb.pbix.info';
 ```
-Note that the `/latest` path will allow you to install the latest extension version available for your current version of DuckDB.
-To specify a specific version, you can pass the version instead.

 After running these steps, you can install and load your extension using the regular INSTALL/LOAD commands in DuckDB:
 ```sql
 INSTALL pbix